Clepa/Tools/LocalEnvironment/Docs/local_config.md

 ### Environment variables

-Environment variables needed for applications to: properly work, can be used in command line, be discoverable by others applications.
+Environment variables needed for applications to: properly work, can be used in command line, be discoverable by other applications.

 - Open environment variables: `Win` + `R` > `cmd` > `rundll32.exe sysdm.cpl,EditEnvironmentVariables`.
 - Configure environment variables: